FlowFuse/flowfuse/docs/admin/introduction.md

 the individual [Team Types](#managing-team-types) before they will be available for teams to use.

+Instance Types also control which will be the default Stack if there are multiple Stacks associated with an Instance Type.

 ### Managing Stacks

 > Admin Settings > Stacks